Signs and Symptoms of Cocaine Use

-If a person is abusing powdered cocaine and they don't want you to know, he may disappear to use the drug and then return in a very different mood.
-He may seem excited and act more confident and exhibit a greater sense of well-being.
-She may be more excited sexually and talkative.
-His energy will be pumped up and he probably will not have very much appetite for food and will not have a normal sleep pattern.
+If a person is abusing powdered cocaine and they don’t want you to know, they may disappear to use the drug and then return in a very different mood.
+They may seem excited and act more confident and exhibit a greater sense of well-being.
+They may be more excited sexually and talkative.
+Their energy will be pumped up and they probably will not have very much appetite for food and will not have a normal sleep pattern.

-Traces of white powder around a person's nose are also a sign of cocaine use.
-While many people snort the drug (and thus leaving the powder) some will dissolve and inject it.
+Traces of white powder around a person’s nose are also a sign of cocaine use.
+While many people snort the drug (thus leaving the powder), some will dissolve and inject it.
 A few will ingest it, which can lead to severe intestinal damage.

 Dilated pupils and eyes that are overly sensitive to light are symptoms of cocaine use that you can watch for.
 Other symptoms of cocaine use include runny noses and after long use, nosebleeds and damage to the inside of the nose.
 A cocaine user may also dissolve and inject the drug, in which case you might find needle marks on arms, legs, hands, feet or neck and discarded syringes left around the place cocaine is consumed.

 As powder cocaine’s effects only last an hour or less, the user may leave periodically so he or she can use more of the drug.

 Signs of Cocaine Use